allensulzen/countdown-timer/README.md

 - **Dynamic Countdown**: Counts down to a specified date and time.
 - **Customizable**: Allows setting a heading, subheading, and theme via attributes.
 - **Responsive Design**: Adapts to different screen sizes for optimal viewing.
+ - **Light/Dark Themes**: Supports "dark" and "light" themes to match your site's design.

 ## Installation